uber/piranha/polyglot/piranha/README.md

 More details for configuring Piranha - [Adding support for a new feature flag system](#adding-support-for-a-new-feature-flag-system) and [Adding Cleanup Rules](#adding-cleanup-rules).

+*One can similarly build upon the other demos too.*

 ## *Stale Feature Flag Cleanup* in depth